kyle-n/kyle-n.github.io/posts/svelte-5-runes-impressions.md

 This is more flexible and less verbose than IIFEs.
 I always misplace a parenthesis writing those.

+**Edit January 2024**: Please visit the [GitHub issue](https://github.com/sveltejs/svelte/issues/9968) discussing this issue if you wish to weigh in.

 #### TypeScript syntax for `$props`

 I wish the TypeScript syntax for passing props into a component were shorter.